Types of Engineering Degrees

 Georgia Southern offers engineering degrees for every type of student, and it’s important that you find the one that fits your goals and personality.
 Whether you’re coming in from the Regents’ Engineering Pathways (REP) program, or starting out in one of Southern’s degree programs, we provide you resources that help you make this decision.
 Learn the differences between engineering degrees to find the right fit for you:

-Mechanical engineers design machines, devices, various products and control systems.
-Many of these engineers are involved in the automotive industries and aerospace, working to generate, convert, transmit, and utilize mechanical and thermal power.
+Mechanical engineers design, create, analyze, develop, manufacture, control, test and maintain essential mechanical systems such as aircraft, medical equipment, cars/trucks, construction equipment, environmental systems, household appliances, industrial machinery, ships, and almost any system that uses or produces energy or has moving parts.
+Many mechanical engineers are involved in the automotive industries and aerospace, working to generate, convert, transmit, and utilize mechanical and thermal power.
 Mechanical engineers can also work on machinery such as air conditioners, elevators, refrigerators, and robotics.